 **Switch is an option to move your allocated money between equity and debt funds

 #Maturity Benefit is the amount you receive when your policy ends

 ULIPs help you meet two of your most important financial needs - Protection and Savings.
 Both these benefits have some charges attached to them and it is important to understand the following charges before purchasing the ULIP:

 In ULIPs, the overall charges reduce in the long term resulting in wealth creation.

-Please note that your life insurer reserves the right to revise the fees and charges over a period of time.
+Please note that your life insurer reserves the right to revise the charges over time.

 Click here to know more about the charge structure of ULIPs.

 6. Understand the key features of your ULIPs

 ULIPs offer you the benefit of a Life Cover and also give you the opportunity to grow your wealth.
 To get the best out of your ULIPs, understand the following benefits available in ULIPs:

 1. Fund Switch – An option to move your money between equity and debt funds.